gitCarrot/BANKLOAN/MONGODB_SETUP_GUIDE.md

 # MongoDB Local Setup Guide

-This guide will help you set up a local MongoDB database for the BankLoan project.
+This guide will help you set up a local MongoDB database for the CarrotLoan project.

 ## 1. Install MongoDB Community Edition